 The program resolution establishes special trust funds and accounts and fiduciary responsibilities that are to be undertaken by a trustee for the benefit of the bondholders, extendible municipal commercial paper noteholders, and holders of any other obligations that may be issued.
-The Bank of New York has been appointed as the trustee for the revenue obligations.
+The Bank of New York Trust Company N.A., formerly known as The Bank of New York, has been appointed as the trustee for the revenue obligations.
 The trustee is responsible for maintaining the trust funds in accordance with the program resolution.

-As shown in Table A, the program's assets as of June 30, 2004, June 30, 2005, and June 30, 2006, were \$27.6 million, \$26.6 million, and \$66.1 million, respectively.
+As shown in Table A, the program's assets were \$26.6 million as of June 30, 2005, \$66.1 million as of June 30, 2006, and \$26.8 million as of June 30, 2007.
 Program assets are classified as reserved for debt service or unreserved.